fwojcik/smhasher3/hashes/README.advancedtopics.md

 values if they have been specified or zero-initialized if not.
 They do not get a copy of their data from the parent.
 If the hash has a seeding function then it may not get called in each thread, and a hash's initialization function assuredly won't.
-This means that initialize-once-read-many global variables should almost certainly *not* be `thread_local`.
+This means that initialize-once-read-many global variables should almost certainly **not** be `thread_local`, and probably _can_ just be directly referenced in the hash implementations.

 Second, accessing a `thread_local` variable can be much slower than you might expect.
 When one particular hash was changed to have its global read/write table